composewell/streamly/docs/User/Tutorials/getting-started.md

 # Getting started with `Haskell Streamly`

-This guide shows you how to use Streamly in `ghci` REPL, a simple program or a Haskell project.
+This guide shows you how to use Streamly in the GHCi REPL, in a simple program, or in a Haskell project.

 <!-- TODO: Add instructions for `stack` and `nix`.